dimdejesus/expense-tracker-frontend/README.md

     git clone https://github.com/dimdejesus/expense-tracker-frontend.git
     ```
 2.  create a .env variable (use .env.example as an example)
+3. Install the dependencies
+    ```bash
+    npm install
+    ```
-3. Before running this be sure to run first the expense-tracker-backend.
+4. Before running this be sure to run first the expense-tracker-backend.
-4. Run this web app
+5. Run this web app
     ```bash
     npm run start
     ```